“Love without truth would be blind; truth without love would be like ‘a clanging cymbal’ (I Cor 13: 1).”

 - Material that violates the rules may be edited or deleted without prior notice.

 - Judgments by the Moderators can be discussed with the Moderators via private messaging but not on the board itself.
-If you display any disrespect, contention, or hostility towards a Moderator your account will be suspended.
+If you display any disrespect, contention, or hostility towards a Moderator, Administrator or Catholic Answers your account will be suspended.
 Decisions of the Moderators may be appealed to the Administrator.

 - Users who persistently violate the rules will be banned.